Lambourne2/accudent-bills/INSTRUCTIONS_FOR_USER.md

 3. Type: `./install.sh`
 4. The icon will reappear on your Desktop

-**App won't open?**
+**App won't open?
+(Bounces and closes immediately)**
-Right-click the icon → Open → Click "Open" again to confirm
+→ Right-click the icon → Select "Open" → Click "Open" again to confirm
+→ This is a macOS security feature - only needed the first time!

 **Files in wrong month?**
 The app uses the due date on each invoice to organize by month